The Sweet: Writing and producing their own material

-In 1975 Sweet went back into the studio to re-arrange and record a more pop-oriented version of the track "Fox on the Run".
+In 1975, Sweet went back into the studio to re-arrange and record a more pop-oriented version of the track "Fox on the Run".
 Sweet's first self-written and produced single, "Fox on the Run" was released worldwide in March 1975 and became their biggest selling hit, reaching number one in Australia, Germany, Denmark, and South Africa, number two in the United Kingdom, Ireland, Norway, and the Netherlands, and number three in Austria and Switzerland.
-In Australia, it not only made it to the top of the charts, it also became the biggest selling single of that year.
-The song reached number two in Canada and number five in the U.S. The release of this track marked the end of the formal Chinn-Chapman working relationship and the band stressed it was now fully self-sufficient as writers and producers.
+In Australia, it not only made it to the top of the chart, it also became the biggest selling single of that year, and eventually the seventh biggest seller in Australia for the entire decade.
+The song reached number two in Canada and number five in the US.
+The release of this track marked the end of the formal Chinn-Chapman working relationship and the band stressed it was now fully self-sufficient as writers and producers.

-The following single release, "Action" (July 1975), peaked at number 15 in the UK.
+The following single release, a hard rock track called "Action" (July 1975), peaked at number 15 in the UK.
 Now confident in their own songwriting and production abilities, Sweet spent the latter half of 1975 in Musicland Studios in Munich, Germany, where they recorded the Give Us a Wink album with German sound engineer Reinhold Mack, who later recorded with Electric Light Orchestra and co-produced Queen.
 The new album release was deferred until 1976 so as not to stifle the chart success Desolation Boulevard was enjoying, peaking at number 25 in the US and number 5 in Canada.

 With Give Us a Wink being held over, RCA issued a double album in Europe, Strung Up, in November.
 It contained one live disc, recorded in London in December 1973, and one disc compiling previously released singles (plus an unused track by Chinn and Chapman – "I Wanna Be Committed").
 At the end of the year, Andy Scott released his first solo single, "Lady Starlight" b/w "Where D'Ya Go".
 Tucker played drums on both tracks.

 Decline in popularity

-January 1976 saw the release of the single "The Lies In Your Eyes", which made the Top 10 in Germany, Denmark, Finland, Sweden, the Netherlands, and Australia, but only reached No. 35 on the U.K. charts.
+January 1976 saw the release of the single "The Lies In Your Eyes", which made the Top 10 in Germany, Denmark, Finland, Sweden, the Netherlands, and Australia, but only reached No. 35 on the UK chart.
 Sweet's first album to be fully produced and written by themselves, Give Us a Wink, was released in March 1976.
 A third single from the album, "4th of July", was issued in Australia.
+All of this highlighted the band's image change from glam to a tougher jeans and leather look.